yohanfs/matlab-readcsv/README.md

 Example:
 1. csv file

-please remove any header/title on the csv file before using this script

 0, 1, 2

 1, 2, 3

 2, 3, 4

+Note: please remove any header/title on the csv file before using this script

 2. create a new script to call readcsv